Tidal Misconceptionsby Donald E. Simanek

 Other lunar misconceptions.

-This has another important effect.
-The moon exerts a retarding torque on those tidal bulges.
+This has another important result.
+The moon's gravitational attraction exerts a retarding torque on those tidal bulges.
 This is in a direction to gradually slow the earth's rotation.
-And the bulges exert an opposite torque on the moon, increasing its distance from earth, and therefore reducing its velocity, as required by the law of conservation of angular momentum.
+The bulges also exert an opposite torque on the moon, gradually increasing its distance from earth, and therefore reducing its velocity, as required by the law of conservation of angular momentum.

 Often textbooks say something like this:

-The moon pulls the ocean on the near side of the earth more than it pulls on the center of the earth.
-The pull on the ocean at the far side of the earth is smaller still.
+The moon's pull on objects on the near side of the earth is greater than on the center of the earth.
+Its pull on objects at the far side of the earth is smaller still.
 This causes the near ocean to accelerate toward the moon most, the center of the earth less, and the far ocean still less.
 The result is that the earth elongates slightly along the earth-moon line.This conjures images of motion of parts of the earth moving continually toward the moon.
 But in the actual situation, the earth and moon remain a nearly constant distance apart; and this distance doesn't change appreciably during a lunar cycle.

 This "differential pulling" language exists in textbooks in several forms.
 Sometimes the phrase "is pulled more" or even "falls toward the moon faster" is used.
 All begin with the assumption that earth and moon are in a state of continually falling toward each other, and that's a correct statement, though not likely to be clearly understood by students.
 But if this "falling" is continual, then the "pulling" refered to in the example above is continual also.
-Now they bring in acceleration, and say that the lunar side of the earth accelerates most, the opposite side least.
-So, the student reasonably infers, the acceleration difference is continual.
+Then these texts bring in acceleration, and say that the lunar side of the earth accelerates most, the opposite side least.
+So, the student reasonably infers that the acceleration difference is continual.

 Now if two bodies move in the same direction, the one with greater velocity will move more and more ahead of the other one.
 It's gain is even greater if the lead one has greater acceleration.
 If this "explanatory" language were to be believed as applying to the earth, the earth would continually stretch until it is torn apart.